Basis-Theory/basistheory-integration-guides/collections/guides/quickstarts/quickstart_curl.md

 Within your Basis Theory account, create a new Application.
 To create a new application, head to our portal [here](https://portal.basistheory.com/applications/create) — this Application’s API Key will enable you to authenticate with the Basis Theory platform and create Tokens within your Tenant.

 ### 2.1 Enter an Application Name
-This name allows you to identify this application in the future — for this tutorial enter “Ruby Quickstart”.
+This name allows you to identify this application in the future — for this tutorial enter “cURL Quickstart”.

 <img src="/assets/images/getting_started/application_name_curl.png" />

 ### 2.2 Select Server-to-Server Application Type
-The Server-to-Server Application Type enables server-side applications to integrate with the Basis theory Platforms directly.
+The Server-to-Server Application Type enables server-side applications to integrate with the Basis Theory platform directly.

 <img src="/assets/images/getting_started/application_type.png" />

 ### 2.3 Select Permissions
-Select `token:general:create` and `token:general:read` [permissions](https://docs.basistheory.com/api-reference/#permissions-permission-object) with the default “Low Impact”.
+Select `token:general:create` and `token:general:read` [permissions](https://docs.basistheory.com/api-reference/#permissions-permission-object) with “High Impact”.
 These two permissions allow your Application to create a new Token and read the value back when you need to access it.

 <img src="/assets/images/getting_started/application_permissions.png" />